 However, if you have made it all this way, you definitely HAVE to go outside to view the meteor crater up close.

 Immediately upon walking outside, you can take a left down a walkway that takes you to an amazing viewing deck.

 From that viewing platform, you can look through the viewers to see different areas of the crater.

 After that you can walk back to the other viewing area to the right that has a great covered place to take in a different view of the crater.

 The entire crater is almost 1 mile across, 2.4 miles in circumference and a little more than 550 feet deep.
 They said they could fit about 20 football fields in the bottom of it, if that gives you an idea of the vastness!

-The Meteor Crater was definitely a sight to see!
+The Meteor Crater in Arizona was definitely a sight to see!
 It’s just one of those things that you have to see in person to completely appreciate it.
 The history of Meteor Crater and the impact that it made over 50,000 years ago is still to this day very fascinating.

 The people in history that discovered it, as well as the information that scientists have been able to collect from this impact site is very captivating for anyone that has an appreciation for space and how it affects the Earth.

 We absolutely LOVED our experience at Meteor Crater!
 It definitely piqued all of our curiosities to learn more about space and meteors.
 We went away with a more thorough understanding of meteors, for sure!

 If you have a chance to visit Meteor Crater, definitely plan to stop by sometime!
 It’s a family fun experience that we highly recommend!